Deployments

 Deployments from the past three months are listed in the main view, beginning with the most recent.
 Information related to each deployment is displayed across four columns.

-- DESCRIPTION: The deployment’s commit message.
+• Commit: The GitHub SHA hash for a deployment that is linked to a more detailed view of that single deployment.
 An “Active Code” label will appear if the listed deployment is currently running on an environment.

 Deployment status messages